 It’s frustrating but not uncommon to discover that shipmates have paid substantially less than you for the same services, especially if you’ve booked abroad and they’ve arranged things locally and at the last minute – there’s little recourse, so it’s best not to ask and to simply enjoy the trip.

 When things go wrong, a refund is difficult to obtain.
-If you have a problem, report it to the capitanía (port captain) in Puerto Ayora and contact the agency where you booked the boat.
-You should also report problems (in person or by email) to the Cámara de Turismo in Puerto Ayora, which keeps a database of complaints to share with agencies and tourists.
+If you have a problem, report it to the capitanía (port captain) in Puerto Ayora and contact the agency where you booked the boat, as well as reviewing the outfitter online.

 There are occasional reports of crew members of tourist boats (and, more commonly, small fishing boats) illegally fishing and killing wildlife.
 Complaints of this kind should be reported to the Natural Reserve office, a green building just to the left of the information booth at the entrance to the Charles Darwin Research Station in Puerto Ayora.